 - Provide the rationale where requests cannot be fulfilled.

-At 4pm each Tuesday and Thursday the NHS Supply Chain Customer Services will receive the orders to be raised.
-NHS Supply Chain Customer Services will then:
+NHS Supply Chain Customer Services team receive orders to be raised and will then:

 - Raise the order.

 - Notify the customer of the delivery date.

 - Inform the relevant NHS Supply Chain Customer Relationship Manager.

 - The cycle will be Day 1 ordering for Day 3 delivery, however, this is dependent on supply route and lead time of the product.